PipedreamHQ/pipedream/apps/http/README.md

 ### How to emit events

-Within your `run` function, pass the data you'd like to emit to the `this.$emit` function:
+Within your component's [`run` method](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#run), pass the data you'd like to emit to the `this.$emit` function:

 ```javascript
 this.$emit({